How to stay safe while on Puget Sound, WA lakes and rivers

 In Washington, all vessels (including canoes, kayaks and stand up paddle boards) must carry at least one properly fitted U.S. Coast Guard-approved life jacket for each person on board.
 However, only people being towed behind a boat, people on motor-powered personal watercraft and children 12 years or younger on moving boats 19 feet or smaller have to wear them.

-Barton recommends people not try to stay dry.
-Get wet, splash water on your face and get used to it, he said.
+Barton said most people try to stay dry when they’re out on the water, but that’s a mistake.
+Getting wet, splashing water on your face and body and letting yourself get used to the temperature can minimize cold water shock, he said.

 In addition to the basic safety precautions, Lt.
 Alex Cropley, commanding officer of Coast Guard Station Seattle, pointed out a few new regulations and asked that people properly secure and label small watercraft.